Decalf: A Directed, Effectful Cost-Aware Logical Framework: A Model of

-In this section, we describe how to instantiate the constructs of \decalf{} in any model $\ECat$ of synthetic partially discrete preorder theory in the sense of \cref{def:spt-model}.
-To construct our model, we fix universes $\UU\in\VV$ in $\ECat$; judgments of \calf{} are intepreted in the outer universe $\VV$.
-We will write $\UU_{\RxP}\subseteq\UU$ for the subuniverse of $\UU$ spanned by synthetic preorders, \ie path-transitive and boundary separated types.
+In this section, we describe how to instantiate the constructs of \decalf{} using synthetic preorders.
+Assuming the extensional dependent type theory at hand has a pair of universes $\UU\in\VV$; judgments of \decalf{} are interpreted in the outer universe $\VV$.
+We will write $\UU_{\RxP}\subseteq\UU$ for the subuniverse of $\UU$ spanned by synthetic preorders.